ddeel/fishem/README.md

 - The ability to capture the final state of the emulator at shutdown by creating an output mockup.

-- Basic handling of the allowed GET, PUT, POST, and DELETE operations for all the URI-accessible Collection objects and Singleton objects defined by Redfish/Swordfish schema.
+- Basic handling of the allowed GET, PUT, PATCH, POST, and DELETE operations for all the URI-accessible Collection objects and Singleton objects defined by Redfish/Swordfish schema.

 - Handling of URIs with and without trailing slashes for RESTful API operations.